awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 .build();
 ```

-AWS STS recommends that you use both the `setRegion` and `setEndpoint` methods to make calls to a Regional endpoint\.
-You can use the `setRegion` method alone for manually enabled Regions, such as Asia Pacific \(Hong Kong\)\.
-In this case, the calls are directed to the STS Regional endpoint\.
+AWS STS recommends that you make calls to a Regional endpoint\.
 To learn how to manually enable a Region, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
-If you use the `setRegion` method alone for Regions enabled by default, the calls are directed to the global endpoint of `[https://sts.amazonaws.com](https://sts.amazonaws.com)`\.

-In the example, the first line instantiates an `AWSSecurityTokenServiceClient` object called `stsClient`\.
-The second line configures the `stsClient` object by calling its `setEndpoint` method and passing the URL of the endpoint as the only parameter\.
-All API calls that use this `stsClient` object are now directed to the specified endpoint\.
+In the example, the first line instantiates an `EndpointConfiguration` object called `regionEndpointConfig`, passing the URL of the endpoint and the Region as the parameters\.

 For all other language and programming environment combinations, refer to the [documentation for the relevant SDK](https://aws.amazon.com/tools/)\.

 ## Region Endpoints<a name="id_credentials_region-endpoints"></a>